gisellen/Restaurant-Management/README.md

-# Restaurant-Management
+# Restaurant Management
-A Restaurant Management website written in PHP integrated with a database.
+A Restaurant Management website application where restaurants are able to manage their orders, reservations, and more within one place.

+This project was intended for a class, CSC 226, a web database application class, where we learned how to model, design, and query databases on the web using PHP.

+Technologies
+---
+- HTML, CSS, JS
+- PHP
+- phpMyAdmin